chansee97/nova-admin-docs/src/guide/service.md

 :::

-- `codeKey`: Business code field identifier
+- `codeKey`: Field identifier for business code, default is `code`
-- `dataKey`: Data-carrying field identifier
+- `dataKey`: Field identifier for data payload, default is `data`
-- `msgKey`: Message identifier
+- `msgKey`: Message identifier, default is `message`
-- `successCode`: Success code identifier
+- `successCode`: Success status code, default is `200`

-For example, if the message identifier in the data returned by the backend you are integrating with is `message`, then you should modify `msgKey` to ensure that the requestor automatically processes it correctly.
-The same applies to `codeKey` and `dataKey`.
-The automatic data processing in the project depends on these field configurations.
+For example, if the message identifier in the data returned from your backend is `_message`, then you should modify the `msgKey` to ensure the correct handling within the requestor.
+Similarly, `codeKey` and `dataKey` should be adjusted accordingly.
+The automatic processing of data in the project relies on these field configurations.

 ### ERROR_STATUS